RyseInventory/RyseInventory/Examples/README.md

 Welcome to the examples.

-The examples are divided into 3 packages.
+The examples are divided into 4 packages.
  * Animation
  * Basic
  * Pagination
+ * Pattern

 For the most part, the name says what kind of example it is.
 Pagination is an example of an inventory with multiple pages.